310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% img /img/es/scoutstory/comicworld/2_2.jpg %}

 {% bubble Libra %}
 …Heh.
-For the first time ever, you deserve some praise.
+For the first time ever, you deserve actual praise.

 My friend.
 These three years have been hell for you, haven’t they?
 Three years of pretending to love your wretched foe… to serve by his side, and treat him kindly and closely.